 If you’re tired of keeping up with the Joneses, tossing all of those paper plates, and goody bags filled with sugary snacks and useless stuff, read on.
 We like sustainability, budget-friendliness, unique ideas, and healthy parties – for mind, body, and the environment.
+So we asked our community for some interesting birthday party ideas that have been a smash hit in their house.
 If you have other ideas that have been a hit, please e-mail us.
 In the meantime, try these ideas on your kids and you’ll be the talk of the town…

 1. The Telus World of Science offers new, exciting and unique birthday party packages for children of all ages.
 Pre-booked parties include a zany Science World host, exploration time in the many galleries and exhibits and a decorated private party room.
 Themed packages include a Preschool Package, Science Surprise Package, Insects Package and Chemistry Package.
 There’s limited space so be sure to book early.
 Visit their website for more information on the great parties Science World has to offer!